vexparadox/GLFWSuperSecretProject/README.md

 You can use images by making an Image type and using loadImage(string, width, height) to load in an image. draw(x, y) will draw the image on screen.

-See Graphics.hpp for shap drawing.
+See Graphics.hpp for shape drawing.